Should you worry about a mosquito that lands on you with its bum in the air?

 Vehicles that have previously crossed the pool can leave ruts in the mud from wheel spinning, meaning that the bottom surface is sometimes unpredictable.

-To make checking the water levels even more tricky, there may be crocodiles lurking in the depths.
-And stagnant water can also harbour bilharzia, a waterborne minute snail-like creature that burrows into your skin and can cause all sorts of nasty health problems.
+To make checking the water levels even more tricky, crocodiles may lurk in the depths.
+Stagnant water can also harbour bilharzia, a waterborne minute snail-like creature that burrows into your skin and can cause all sorts of nasty health problems.

-But you can avoid some trouble at least by being forewarned.
-Ask at the park entrance gates and other game drivers and park visitors about the road conditions.
+But you can avoid some trouble, at least by being forewarned.
+Ask about the road conditions at the park entrance gates and other game drivers and park visitors.

 Make sure to reference a map so you know specifically what areas to avoid.